RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

 In the previous deploy OpenShift Virtualization lab we installed the OpenShift Virtualization operator and created a virtualization cluster.
 We also configured an external bridge so that our virtual machines can be connected to the outside network.

 We are now at the point where we can launch a virtual machine!
-To do this we will use the following YAML file below.
+To do this we will use the following YAML file below, recalling that as with all things OpenShift, we can deploy virtual machines in the same way as we would standard containerised pods.
 Lets go ahead and create the file:

 ~~~bash
 [lab-user@provision scripts]$ cat << EOF > ~/virtualmachine-fedora.yaml